Skid Row School FAQs

 Why is it called the Skid Row School for Large-Scale Change?

 Billions Institute co-founder Becky Margiotta started working on homelessness in Skid Row in 2007 when she consulted for Los Angeles County on Project 50.
 As part of her work on Project 50, Becky supported a team of 24 people who went out from 4 to 6 am for nine mornings in a row and sought to interview every person sleeping outside to determine who was at the greatest risk for dying so they could be housed quickly.
 What she witnessed those nine mornings haunted her.
 Equally appalled by the conditions of people living on the streets and intrigued by the complexity of the neighborhood – the horrific human suffering (like a diabetic dragging his amputated leg across the street), public sanitation (women changing their tampons and people defecating in open view on the sidewalk), gangs, pimps, and drug-dealers obviously occupying specific streets, faith-groups with good intentions but completely outdated theories-of-change, non-profits with varying degrees of competence, and government agencies challenging themselves to work in new and different ways – the whole experience was absolutely fascinating to her.
-Becky had just completed her Masters Degree in Organization Change Management at The New School and realized that while the classroom has it’s place, there is no substitute for rolling up your sleeves and doing the work.
+Becky had just completed her Masters Degree in Organization Change Management at The New School and realized that while the classroom has its place, there is no substitute for rolling up your sleeves and doing the work.
 In a moment of inspiration, she thought, “Anyone who is serious about creating change ought to at least see Skid Row for themselves.”
-During the course of the 100,000 Homes Campaign, Becky was coached and mentored by every member of the faculty of the Skid Row School for Large-Scale Change, including Christine Margiotta who she subsequently married.
-The faculty of the Skid Row School were absolutely essential to the success of the Campaign.
+During the course of the 100,000 Homes Campaign, Becky was coached and mentored by several key leaders, including Christine Margiotta who she subsequently married.
+These mentors and leaders were absolutely essential to the success of the Campaign.
 When the Campaign concluded in the summer of 2014, Becky’s vision of creating a school on Skid Row resurfaced.
-She thought, “What if we could get the very best coaches and mentors that I had all in one place for one week, to help other leaders who are working on creating large-scale change in the world the most essential things they need to be, know, and do to succeed?”
-And voila – here they are, now for you.
+She thought, “What if we could help other leaders who are working on creating large-scale change in the world get the most essential things they need to be, know, and do to succeed?”
+And voila – here it is, now for you.

 Will the training really take place on Skid Row?

 No, there are no facilities large enough to host our group in the immediate Skid Row vicinity.
-The school takes place at the Pacific Palms Resort in City of Industry, CA. It is easily accessed from LAX, John Wayne, Long Beach, and Ontario airports.
+The school takes place at the Kellogg West Hotel and Conference Center in Pomona, CA, a facility run by the CalPoly Pomona Foundation’s learn by doing program.
+It is easily accessed from LAX, John Wayne, Long Beach, and Ontario airports.

 Can I get a discount for me?